An excessively high number of online returns is one of the biggest problems of the e-commerce industry today.

 - Re-package, re-stock, or dispose of returned items

 There is no doubt that these expenses will eat into profit margins.
-What’s more, online sellers might lose repeat customers if they aren’t happy with the returns process.
+Moreover, online sellers might lose repeat customers if they aren’t happy with the returns process.
 How do we deal with this issue?
 Here are six practical ways to reduce your return rates.

-- Reduce false return claims and prevent outright return frauds
+Reduce false return claims and prevent outright return fraud

 In a recent survey by the National Retail Federation, 30% of all online returns are estimated to be either fraudulent or abusive.
 This costs online retailers nearly $35 billion annually just in the U.S. Examples of return abuse include: